 Hiking Harry is a casual hiker, who loves to have the latest gear and be outfitted with the best equipment.
 Ruth wants to make sure Hiking Harry knows about Mountain Tough Backpacks for his next hiking trip.

 You can use your personas to determine three things about your customers:

 - What common industry questions will they search for?
 Hiking Harry may initially search for ‘best hiking backpack.’
-He’s not sure of what brands are available for his needs or that Mountain Tough Backpacks are ideal for what he looking for.
+He’s not sure of what brands are available for his needs or that Mountain Tough Backpacks are ideal for what he is looking for.

 - What questions do they have that your company may provide an answer to?
 Once Hiking Harry has an idea about what companies produce the types of backpacks he’s looking for, he’ll narrow down his search by asking something like ‘what is the best hiking backpack for a four-day backpacking trip?’

 - What questions do they have when deciding to purchase your specific product?
-Now that he’s narrowed down his search to Mountain Tough Backpacks’ products, he may search for ‘mountain tough backpacks 4 series reviews’
+Now that he’s narrowed down his search to Mountain Tough Backpacks’ products, he may search for ‘mountain tough backpacks 4 series reviews’.

 Determine the Buying Stage

 How people search for their topic shows you exactly where they are in the buying journey.
 In our exercise above, you can see how Hiking Harry progresses through the stages based on the questions he’s searching.